 Primary headaches and secondary headaches are two broad categories of headaches.
 Worldwide, primary and secondary headache disorders are among the most common ailments.

-Regardless of the type, especially severe headaches can negatively impact your well-being.
+Regardless of the type, severe headaches can negatively impact your well-being.
 Changing body positions can trigger or exacerbate some symptoms.
 Patients who suffer from a headache when bending over usually suffer from one of a few types of headaches.
 We'll examine each type of headache and its symptoms in more detail.

 Dehydration headaches are secondary headaches caused by dehydration, in which you lose more fluid than you take in.
 You may experience head pain when you move your body, especially when you walk, bend over, or turn your head from side to side if you're dehydrated.
 Additionally, you may experience fatigue, dry mouth, irritability, lightheadedness when standing up, thirst, or infrequent urination.